-The answers I have on my diagnoses explain who I am, how I am and how I’ve been.
+Since my cerebral palsy diagnosis at the age of 46, it has taken me an additional ten years of research to understand my presenting neurological symptoms and to find out those were part of the autism spectrum.
+The answers I have from my diagnoses explain who I am, how I am and how I’ve been.
 They also explain my experiences to date.
 Those all fall into place now.

-Over the years, I have acquired knowledge of my experiences through my heightened senses, focusing on the things I need, to focus on to bring me the answers I need to the exclusion of everything else.
-ASD also explains my struggles with touch, loud noises, textures, and smells.
+Over the years, I have acquired knowledge of my experiences through my heightened senses, focusing on the things I needed to focus on, to bring me the answers I needed, to the exclusion of everything else.
+ASD (Asperger’s) also explains my struggles with touch, loud noises, textures and smells.

-I am able to see things with greater clarity through my heightened senses, seeing the world in a very visual way.
-It is because my senses are heightened that I have more clarity.
-I have ‘just knowing’ without having to find or look for it.
+I see things with greater clarity through my heightened senses, experiencing the world in a very visually focused way.
+I work with my intuition, which cannot always be explained by thought or fact, but rather through a deep inner feeling, without having to find or look for it.